Update: ‘Price’ section updated.

 Audi Q5 e-tron FAQs

-When is the Audi Q5 e-tron world premiere?
+What is the Audi Q5 e-tron price?

 What is the Audi Q5 e-tron release date in Europe & U.S.?

 The Q5 e-tron is unlikely to launch globally as it appears to be a China-only exercise.
-The Q6 e-tron however would be a global car.
+The Q6 e-tron, however, would be a global car.

-Featured Image Source: MIIT
+Featured Image Source: Audi